 The second is, we already mentioned the long lines.
 Simplicity is something they should really follow.
 I see this a lot of times at dispensaries where they just have fliers and product everywhere and it’s not organized in an easy fashion.
 You don’t want to do that, you don’t need to clutter for the sake of having stuff.
 You want to follow the google or apple methodology, which is less is more, get people to where they want to be.
 If I come into a dispensary and I’m looking for a concentrate that is CBD based you should easily be able to guide me in that direction instead of hopping around different parts of the store.
 So that’s something from a design aspect, you should have your tincture section, you should have your sativa section, hybrid, indica, and so on where it’s a natural flow of the store.
 The same with your menu.
 It needs to be seamless and yeah I think those are all good talking points.

 Alex: Yeah they absolutely are.
-Question I have for you, let’s say I turn around and I have a dispensary and I don’t have a web guy and I don’t have all these things, I’m an organized guy and I’m a simple guy, a guy who can keep it straight I love all that.
+The question I have for you, let’s say I turn around and I have a dispensary and I don’t have a web guy and I don’t have all these things, I’m an organized guy and I’m a simple guy, a guy who can keep it straight I love all that.
 But the problem is I don’t have that web presence, and I’m just using somebody else’s program like a Weedmaps, I put my menu out there and that’s it.
 Do you think that’s enough for somebody?
 To really make their way or should they have a better way to cross over and show more of that user experience?
 Cause on the website you can say, hey here’s who I am, that’s what I look like, and that’s what the experience you’re about to have if you come see me.
 Does that make sense?

 Guillermo: Yeah that makes sense.
 To answer your question in regards to the Weedmaps, here’s the … Weedmaps and Leafly are a double edge sword, they’re valuable as they have their own audience but they hold you hostage if you don’t pay.
 So, you want to, I highly encourage every dispensary owner to have a few of the basics.
 And the reason is that these are assets that you own, so the first would be your website.
 That could be hooked on your own server, you own all that data and you can track [crosstalk 00:20:17], google analytics, etc.